-Office: Econ 12 and Zoom: https://cuboulder.zoom.us/j/5838330659 email and respond (if time) every T,R and most M,W,F between 9 and 10am.
-If there is not enough time to respond to all emails during that time, then I will respond in the afternoon (usually between 3:30 and 4pm).
-I typically do not check emails over the weekend, but there are some exceptions, and we can set up times to Zoom over the weekend if you give me plenty of advance notice.
+Office: Econ 12 and Zoom: https://cuboulder.zoom.us/j/5838330659 email and respond (if time) every M,W,F between 9 and 10am.
+If there is not enough time to respond to all emails during that time, then I will respond in the afternoon every weekday (usually between 1:30 and 3pm).
+I typically do not check emails at other times or over the weekend, but there are some exceptions such as exam times.
+We can set up times to Zoom over the weekend if you give me plenty (2 weeks) of advance notice.

 E-mail: mertens@colorado.edu Email is by far the best way to contact me.
-I check my days' notice for appointments).
-Because of COVID restrictions, for the time being, all office hours will be on Zoom (link above).
-If conditions improve, I hope to hold the M,F hours in person.
+I check my